 Each student in the traditional track completes mandatory courses in Fundamentals of U.S. Law and Legal Research and Writing, and then may customize their studies by choosing from the full range of law school offerings.
 Students take approximately 3-4 courses each semester.
-Students may focus their studies to earn Certificates of Specialization and/or to meet the requirements to become eligible to register for the California or New York Bar Examination.
+Students may focus their studies to earn Certificates of Specialization and/or to meet the requirements to become eligible to register for a Bar Exam; many LL.M. students pursue eligibility to sit for the California or New York Bar Examination.

 1. Fundamentals of U.S. Law